 - Don’t overcrowd the pan.
 If you need to make more you might find you need to use two pans.
 Overcrowding could lead to uneven cooking.

-- Chicken breast – with or without bone and with or without skin, just like in my other favorite sheet pan chicken and veggies recipe.
+- Chicken breast.
+Try chicken with bone-in or without bone and with or without skin, just like in my other favorite sheet pan chicken and veggies recipe.
 Chicken drumsticks also work.

 - For a more rustic appearance don’t peel your potatoes or carrots.
 Just make sure to scrub very well first!

-- Potatoes – Speaking of not peeling…this recipe calls for baby potatoes which have a thin skin, so there is no need to peel.
+- Potatoes.
+Speaking of not peeling…this recipe calls for baby potatoes that have a thin skin, so there is no need to peel.
 Red potatoes would also be great.
 If you prefer to peel them, go right ahead!

-- Some alternate roasted veggies could be colorful bell peppers, cauliflower, beets, turnips, butternut squash, white onions, and sweet potatoes.
+- Some alternate roasted veggies could be colorful bell peppers, cauliflower, beets, turnips, brussels sprouts, butternut squash, white and red onions, and sweet potatoes.

-Enjoy leftovers for up to 3 days.
+Enjoy leftovers the next day and up to three days after that.
 This sheet pan dinner will keep fresh in the fridge in an airtight container.
 Heat it in the microwave if doing small portions or place it back in the oven to heat through, if heating a larger amount.

 Sheet Pan Chicken Thighs